 Residential real estate: Residential real estate loans include loans secured by primary or secondary personal residences.
-Our residential real estate portfolio totaled \$250.2 million at December 31, 2015, an increase of \$115.8 million, or 86.1%, compared to December 31, 2014.
-During 2015, we purchased three pools of mortgage loans that represent \$60.6 million of the increase that was partially offset by net payment activity in the existing residential real estate loans.
-During 2014, we purchased one pool of residential real estate loans totaling \$26.2 million.
+Our residential real estate portfolio totaled \$338.4 million at December 31, 2016, an increase of \$88.2 million, or 35.2%, compared to December 31, 2015.
+During 2016, we purchased two pools of mortgage loans that represent \$38.4 million of the increase that was partially offset by net payment activity in the existing residential real estate loans.
+During 2015, we purchased three pools of mortgage loans totaling \$60.3 million.
 These pools of mortgages were purchased to expand our loan portfolio and provide additional loan income.
-Additionally, the acquisition of First Federal added \$71.3 million in residential real estate loans as of December 31, 2015.
+Additionally, the acquisition of Community First added \$76.8 million in residential real estate loans as of December 31, 2016.

 Agricultural real estate, Agricultural, Consumer and other: Agricultural real estate loans are loans related to farmland.
 Agricultural loans are primarily operating lines subject to annual farming revenues including productivity/yield of the agricultural commodities produced.
 Consumer loans are generally secured by consumer assets, but may be unsecured.
-These three loan pools represent 5.3% of our overall loan portfolio.
+These three loan pools represent 7.5% of our overall loan portfolio.

-The contractual maturity ranges of loans in our loan portfolio and the amount of such loans with predetermined interest rates and floating rates in each maturity range as of December 31, 2015 are summarized in the following table:
+The contractual maturity ranges of loans in our loan portfolio and the amount of such loans with predetermined interest rates and floating rates in each maturity range as of December 31, 2016 and December 31, 2015 are summarized in the following tables: